Aliases for STAT3 Gene

 GeneCards Summary for STAT3 Gene

 STAT3 (Signal Transducer And Activator Of Transcription 3) is a Protein Coding gene.
 Diseases associated with STAT3 include Hyper-Ige Recurrent Infection Syndrome and Autoimmune Disease, Multisystem, Infantile-Onset.
-Among its related pathways are Immune response_IL-12 signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are IL27-mediated signaling events and CXCR4-mediated signaling events.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT3 Gene